The OAuth resource owner password credentials flow explained.

 Legacy flow

-The ROPC flow only exist to support legacy applications.
-Do not use in new development.
+The ROPC flow only exists for historical reasons to support legacy applications.
+Do not use in new developments.

 How the resource owner password credentials flow works in OAuth 2.0